Eric-McKinney/mint/log.md

     - I could have comments be limited to being on their own line which I think looks cleaner
     - Although I'm not sure it makes sense to restrict user choice bc of my own stylistic preferences
     - Alright it's decided, comments can happen on their own line or the end of any other line
+- Finished comments too!
+I forgot how much fun this is